microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

   - `tag-jobs`: Add a tag to jobs by calling OpenPAI REST API.
   - `cordon-nodes`: Call Kubernetes API to cordon the corresponding nodes.

 But before you use them, you have to add proper configuration in the `alert-handler` field.
 For example, `email-admin` needs you to set up an SMTP account to send the email and an admin email address to receive the email.
 Also, the `tag-jobs` and `stop-jobs` action calls OpenPAI REST API, so you should set a rest server token for them.
 To get the token, you should go to your profile page (in the top-right corner on Webporal, click `View my profile`), and use `Create application token` to create one.
-Generally speaking, there are two parts of configuration in the `alert-handler` field.
+Generally speaking, there are two parts of the configuration in the `alert-handler` field.
 One is `email-configs`.
 The other is `pai-bearer-token`.
 The requirements for different actions are shown in the following table:

 |              | email-configs | pai-bearer-token |
 | :-----------:| :-----------: | :--------------: |